coder/coder/docs/templates/tour.md

 to configure the providers, if needed.

 The `coder_workspace` data source provides details about the state of a workspace, such as its name, owner, and so on.
-Its also lets us know when a workspace is being started or stopped.
+It also lets us know when a workspace is being started or stopped.
 We'll use this information in later steps to make sure our workspace's home directory is persistent.